bshrmonsti761/AutoClicker/README.md

     you can download the executable file instead    of building it yourself.
 **Download the Executable**

-1. Download the executable from the provided link.
+1. Download the executable "AutoClick.exe" from above.

 2. Once the download is complete,locate the .exe file on your computer.

 3. Run the executable by double-clicking on the file.

 ## Usage

 - **Choose Button**: Use the dropdown menu to select which key to automate.